 However, if you prefer a sleeker, thinner form-factor then the Lenovo Ideapad 330s might be the better choice.
 It packs internal hardware that closely matches our Editor's Choice laptop from Acer.
 The biggest difference is the drop in battery life coming in at 7 hours (still good) instead of the Acer laptop's13.5 hours.

 For some, an ultra-portable size is the most important attribute to consider.
 That's where the Dell's Inspiron 13 5000 Series is the best $400 option.
 This 2-in-1 laptop offers a smaller, compact display with a convenient touchscreen and excellent battery life.

-Our top laptop from Acer with decent specs including 1080P display and good battery life.
+Our top laptop from Acer under $400 with a 1080P display and good battery life.

 While remaining affordable, Acer has designed this laptop to offer good value on the dollar.
 You get a high-resolution display, newer processor, 6GB of RAM and plenty of storage space.
 This laptop's expected 13.5 hours of battery life is perfect for college students or travelers who want to work remotely.

-An entry-level laptop by Lenovo offering a sleek, thin build and good internal hardware.
+One of Lenovo's entry-level laptops offering a sleek, thin build and good internal hardware.

 This version of Lenovo's IdeaPad laptops offers solid specifications.
 These include a 1080P IPS display, a 2.2Ghz dual-core processor, Intel Graphics and a 1TB of hard disk storage .
 This is a great business laptop, but also suitable for most students priced well under $400.

 A 2-in-1 laptop offering decent specs and a compact design suitable for traveling consumers.